muzuiget/user_agent_overrider/README.rst

 https://github.com/muzuiget/user_agent_overrider/archive/master.zip

+Then extract it, archive all the files under user_agent_overrider-master folder to new zip file.

-Then rename '.zip' to '.xpi', install it.
+Finally, rename new zip file suffix ".zip" to ".xpi", install it.

 Localization
 ============